 One of Pastor Robinson’s prayers was to have the church fellowship with churches in Illinois.
 His prayers were answered and we had our first fellowship in Illinois with New Grace Emmanuel Church of God in Christ, Chicago, Illinois and New Mt.
 Calvary Church of God in Christ in Aurora, Illinois October, 2003.
 Our first combined Christmas Celebration along with special guest “Those Little People” from Illinois.
 We had a glorious time.

-Mother Janet Robinson, First Lady went home to be with the Lord March 14, 2005.
-Minister Benjamin Robinson and Sis.
-Malita Ashley led the choir in a three day “Empowering Youth” conference July 13-15th.
+March 14, 2005, our Mother Janet Robinson, First Lady of Good Samaritan Church of God In Christ went home to be with the Lord.
+July 13-15th, Minister Benjamin Robinson and Sis.
+Malita Ashley led the choir in a three day “Empowering Youth” conference.
 The Men’s Department held its first annual day July 13th and Minister Benjamin Robinson ministered at Tabernacle of Deliverance Church in Sun Prairie, Wisconsin August 26th.

 The Purity Department first annual day celebration was held on February 19, 2006.
 The Boys League and Purity Class had their first coed Wisconsin Dells trip with their leaders Deacon Jerome Smith, Sr. and Deaconess Markeitha Smith August 3-5, 2006.
 Good Samaritan establishes its first Annual Rib Fest August 25 & 26th.